-We have examined the City of Edgewater Community Redevelopment Agency's (the CRA) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, and Sections 163.387(6) and (7), Florida Statutes, Redevelopment Trust Fund (collectively, the "Statutes"), for the year ended September 30, 2023.
+We have examined the City of Edgewater Community Redevelopment Agency's (the CRA) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, and Sections 163.387(6) and (7), Florida Statutes, Redevelopment Trust Fund (collectively, the "Statutes"), for the year ended September 30, 2024.
 Management is responsible for the CRA's compliance with those requirements.
-Our responsibility is to obtain reasonable assurance by evaluating the CRA's compliance against Section 218.415, Florida Statutes, Local Government Investment Policies, and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation based on our examination.
+Our responsibility is to obtain reasonable assurance by evaluating the CRA's compliance with those requirements and performing other procedures to obtain sufficient appropriate audit evidence to express an opinion that conveys the results of our evaluation based on our examination.

-Our examination was conducted in accordance with attestation standards established by the AICPA.
-Those standards require that we obtain reasonable assurance about whether the CRA complied with the Statutes, for the year ended September 30, 2023, in all material respects.
-An examination involves performing procedures to obtain evidence about the CRA's compliance with those requirements.
-The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of risks of material noncompliance with those requirements, whether due to fraud or error.
+Our examination was conducted in accordance with attestation standards for a direct examination engagement established by the AICPA.
+Those standards require that we obtain reasonable assurance by evaluating the CRA's compliance with the Statute, for the year ended September 30, 2024, and performing other procedures to obtain sufficient appropriate evidence to express an opinion that conveys the results of our evaluation of the CRA's compliance with those requirements for the year then ended in all material respects.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks the CRA was not in compliance with those requirements in all material respects, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.